 Along with the Python extension, you need to install a Python interpreter.
 Which interpreter you use is dependent on your specific needs, but some guidance is provided below.

 Install Python from python.org.
-You can typically use the Download Python button that appears first on the page to download the latest version.
+Use the Download Python button that appears first on the page to download the latest version.

 Note: If you don't have admin access, an additional option for installing Python on Windows is to use the Microsoft Store.
 The Microsoft Store provides installs of supported Python versions.